becodeorg/hamilton-8-tim-berners-lee-corentinnys/README.md

-add a project description to the README.md add a link to the github page in the README.md download the pictures below into the images folder HTML
+add a project description to the README.md add a link to the github page in the README.md download the pictures below into the images folder
+##HTML
  - write the index.html
   - implement the icons
 - the result must look like the image below
-CSS
+##CSS
-write the style.css
+- write the style.css
-separate the elements into different blocks implement the open sans font the result must look like the image below
+- separate the elements into different blocks
+- implement the open sans font
+ - the result must look like the image below
-Git
+##Git
-commit/push
+- commit/push
-deploy on a Github page
+ -deploy on a Github page
 link
 My pag